10 Risks Ear Stretching: Troubleshooting Stretching Issues & Complications

 Always follow aftercare instructions and don't be a hero -- if it hurts, stop.

-Maintain safe stretching practices and monitor progress closely to prevent complications and get the healthy stretched ears you desire.
+Maintain safe stretching practices and monitor progress closely to prevent complications and get the healthy ears you desire.

 * Body piercings can lead to various adverse effects for some people, including: infection, pain, bleeding, hematoma formation, cyst formation, allergic reactions, hypertrophic scarring and keloid formation.